 ‘Is there an Oumouloula Aideini—?’

 ‘Omolola Adeniyi, present!’
 I stood up to interrupt the tall, tanned man before he massacred what was left of my name.
 It was never hard for them to call all these tongue-twisting French or Russian names of popular people, but our African own, despite their straightforward spellings, were always a problem.
 I followed the man to a small room with a ‘Meeting Room’ sign on the door.
 He opened the door, entered, and beckoned for me to do the same.
-I entered to see a white lady with long, burgundy-colored hair seated.
+I entered to see a white lady with long, burgundy-coloured hair seated.
 A blank lanyard circled her neck, holding her ID card in place against her burgundy turtleneck sweater, but I didn’t have time to make out the name before her tanned partner sat next to her and dropped his folders on the table, making a loud bang.
 With my attention called back to him, he gestured for me to take a seat opposite them.

 ‘So, Ms. Ou—’ It was the lady.